Pope Alexander II: Holy Roman Empire

 A series of disputes broke out between the bishop Gerhard (Iaromirus, Jaromi) of Prague and the bishop John (Brewnow) of Olmouc in Bohemia.
-Duke Wratislaus of Bohemia drew this to the attention of Pope Alexander II when he happened to be at the papal court in 1073.
+Duke Vratislaus II of Bohemia drew this to the attention of Pope Alexander II when he happened to be at the papal court in 1073.
 Alexander sent nuntii to Prague to sort the matter out, but they were captured, mutilated, and then murdered.
 Shocked at the enormity of the offence, Pope Alexander sent Cardinal Rudolph to Prague.
 When Gerhard refused to cooperate with the cardinal, he was deposed and Prague was laid under the interdict; when the situation quieted down, he restored the bishop and lifted the interdict, but ordered both bishops to present themselves before the papal court.
 When they appeared, Pope Alexander confirmed the deposition of the bishop of Prague, though he restored him once again at the pleading of Countess Mathilda of Tuscany.

 Death

 Pope Alexander II died at the Lateran Palace on 21 April 1073, and was buried in the Lateran Basilica.